fluid-project/infusion-docs/src/documents/NodeAPI.md

 ---
-title: node.js Support and API
+title: Infusion node.js Support and API
 layout: default
 category: Infusion
 ---

-# Infusion in node.js

 Infusion's [core API](CoreAPI.md) and [IoC system](HowToUseInfusionIoC.md) are fully supported in node.js.
-It is supplied with a standard [package.json](https://github.com/fluid-project/infusion/blob/master/package.json) file and registered as a module in [npm's registry](https://www.npmjs.com/package/infusion).
+Infusion is supplied with a standard [package.json](https://github.com/fluid-project/infusion/blob/master/package.json) file and registered as a module in [npm's registry](https://www.npmjs.com/package/infusion).
-Infusion's global namespace model, as operated through functions such as [`fluid.registerNamespace`](CoreAPI.md#fluid-registernamespace-path-) and [`fluid.defaults`](CoreAPI.md#fluid-defaults-gradename-options-) require some care in the node.js environment which makes significant efforts to balkanise modules one from another, and to ensure that precisely this kind of thing never occurs — reference to artifacts held in a single, shared global namespace.
+Infusion's global namespace model, as operated through functions such as [`fluid.registerNamespace`](CoreAPI.md#fluid-registernamespace-path-) and [`fluid.defaults`](CoreAPI.md#fluid-defaults-gradename-options-), requires some care in the node.js environment which makes significant efforts to balkanise modules one from another, and to ensure that precisely this kind of thing never occurs — reference to artifacts held in a single, shared global namespace.